Candidate confidently answering behavioral interview questions during a professional job interview.

 Over-Emphasizing Group Achievements

 It’s easy to fall into the ‘we’ trap.
-You’re talking about a project, and suddenly, it’s all about what the team did.
-And yeah, teamwork is awesome!
+You’re talking about a project; suddenly, it’s all about what the team did.
+And yeah, teamwork is fantastic!
 But here’s the thing: this interview is about you.
-It’s like going to a concert and the singer just keeps pointing at the band.
-Cool band, but you paid to see the singer!
+It’s like going to a concert, and the singer keeps pointing at the band.
+It’s an incredible band, but you paid to see the singer!

-A lot of people accidentally gloss over their contributions, and that’s a missed opportunity.
+Many people accidentally gloss over their contributions, and that’s a missed opportunity.
 Imagine you’re on a sports team.
-Saying, “we won the game” is way different than saying “I scored the winning goal.”
+Saying, “We won the game,” is way different than saying, “I scored the winning goal.”
 Both are true, but one tells a much more specific story.

 So, how do you avoid sounding like a broken record saying “we”?